kstaats/karoo_gp/README.md

 rapid, repeatable experimentation with a simple interface.

-Karoo GP includes an intuitive text-based user interface for desktop applications, a configuration file for readily repeated server-side execution, a stand-alone script which generates randomly constructed subsets of larger datasets, a stand-alone script which normalises datasets, and a toy model which shows the inner workings of multiclass classification.
+Karoo GP includes an intuitive text-based user interface for desktop applications, a configuration file for readily repeated server-side execution, a stand-alone Python script which generates randomly constructed subsets of larger datasets, a stand-alone Python script which normalises datasets, and a toy model which shows the inner workings of multiclass classification.

 The included Quick Start Tutorial (PDF) offers system requirements, a crash-course in Genetic Programming, and use of Karoo GP for both the novice and advanced user.